 Portfolios of insurance contracts and reinsurance contracts held in an asset position are presented separately from those in a liability position.
 Portfolios of insurance contracts issued are presented separately from portfolios of reinsurance contracts held.
-Any assets recognised for insurance acquisition cash flows arising before the recognition of the related group of insurance contracts are included in the carrying amount of the related portfolios of reinsurance contracts held are included in the carrying amount of the related group of reinsurance contracts held are included in the carrying amount of the related group of reinsurance contracts held are included in the carrying amount of the related group of reinsurance contracts held are included in the carrying amount of the related portfolios of reinsurance contracts held.
+Any assets recognised for insurance acquisition cash flows arising before the recognition of the related group of insurance contracts are included in the carrying amount of the related portfolios of insurance contracts.
+Any assets or liabilities for cash flows arising before the recognition of the related group of reinsurance contracts held are included in the carrying amount of the related portfolios of reinsurance contracts held.